ScottyLabs/governance/docs/teams.md

 ]
 ```

-All of these fields are required; however, `slack-channel-ids` is allowed to be `[]` if the team has no channels on the Slack.
+All of these fields are required; however, `devs`, `admins`, and `slack-channel-ids` are allowed to be `[]`.
+Admins are external individuals who need admin access to the app (e.g. orientation staffs for O-Quest) but are not involved in development.

 To find a Slack channel's ID, follow these steps: